1. How are housing assignments made?

 These are just a few of the churches located in town:

 Tutoring is available for most of the classes offered.
-Contact Kathy Leonard, director of Academic Counseling, in the Academic Resource Center to sign up for a tutor at the first sign of needing extra help.
-Group tutoring is $7 per person, and individual tutoring is $10 per hour.
-Kemikos, a chemistry honorary, provides free tutoring in chemistry, and Byte, a computer organization, provides free tutoring in computer science.
+Contact Kathy Leonard, Director of Academic Counseling to sign up for a tutor at the first sign of needing extra help.
+Group tutoring is $7.00 per person, and individual tutoring is $10.00 per hour.
+In addition, several academic departments offer free weekly tutoring sessions.

 Grove City College’s goal is to develop life skills in our students to prepare them for life beyond the borders of our campus.
 Our desire is to partner with parents in this effort, and as such, we encourage students to attempt to address issues themselves rather than asking their parents to do so.
 If a student has a question, problem, or issue that arises, he or she should first contact the RA on his/her floor.
 If the issue needs further attention, the student should contact the RD of the building.
 If a resolution still has not been reached, the student should contact the Office of Student Life & Learning.